elicia4/linux_notes/tools/apache.md

     systemctl enable --now apache2
     ```

-1. Let's get to configuring it now.
-There are modules that can be installed to
-   extend Apache's functionality.
-The modules themselves depend on what exactly
+1. Modules can be installed to extend Apache's functionality.
+The modules
-   you want to host with Apache.
-If you all you want to do is host a single
+   themselves depend on what exactly you want to host with Apache.
+If you all
-   static webpage, you don't need anything else, you already have everything
+   you want to do is host a single static webpage, you don't need anything
-   you need.
-If you want to configure "NextCloud", "WordPress", and so on,
+   else, you already have everything you need.
+If you want to configure
-   refer to their documentation, you can find what modules you need there.
-To
+   "NextCloud", "WordPress", and so on, refer to their documentation, you can
-   see the modules that are available:
+   find what modules you need there.
+To see the modules that are available:

     ```
     apt search libapache2-mod